Why did Binance, backed by the UAE royal family and not short of money, raise $2 billion?

 Author: flowie, ChainCatcher

-MGX (MetaGPT X) was established only a year ago, jointly formed by the Abu Dhabi Artificial Intelligence and Advanced Technology Committee (AIATC), the Abu Dhabi Sovereign Wealth Fund Mubadala, and UAE tech giant G42.
+MGX (MetaGPT X) was established just a year ago, jointly formed by the Abu Dhabi Artificial Intelligence and Advanced Technology Committee (AIATC), the Abu Dhabi Sovereign Wealth Fund Mubadala, and UAE tech giant G42.
 The assets managed by MGX are expected to exceed $100 billion.

 MGX can be considered one of the most important strategic capitals for the UAE's economic diversification, bringing together top talents from politics, economics, and technology.